rjrpaz/rss2t/README.md

 - *LICENSE.md* is proposed from GitHub for MIT license
 - Introducing "Dead Simple Python": [https://dev.to/codemouse92/introducing-dead-simple-python-563o](https://dev.to/codemouse92/introducing-dead-simple-python-563o)

+**I strongly suggest to read the "Dead Simple Python" guide for more comprehensive justification on every topic (don't miss the comments also).
+This should be considered just as "notes" from that article.**

 This are the main aspect to be considered according to best practices.

 ## Main topics to be considered in the project